shopware5/devdocs/source/sysadmins-guide/varnish-setup/index.md

 ### Enable cache plugin
-The Shopware HTTP-Cache-Plugin has to be activated, to activate follow the these steps in your Shopware Backend:
+The Shopware HTTP Cache Plugin has to be activated, to activate follow the these steps in your Shopware Backend:

-`Einstellungen -> Caches / Performance -> Einstellungen -> HttpCache atkivieren`
+`Configuration -> Caches / Performance -> Settings -> HTTP Cache -> Activate HTTP cache`

 ## Varnish configuration (vcl)